God Keeps Sending Me Letters Asking for Money

 For the last few months, I've been getting letters from a guy who claims God is telling him to write to me.
 And that God would also very much like it if I would send him some money so that he can forward it on up to heaven.
 He's sent me about six or seven, one every few weeks.

-Though the letters are very obviously printed en masse and sent out to a lot of people, they're personalised, and contain my name a lot.
+Though the letters are very obviously printed en masse and sent out to a lot of people, they're personalized, and contain my name a lot.
 Which makes them really creepy to read.
 To add to the creepiness, they also have these "handwritten" (ie printed to look handwritten) notes all over them.
-Which I guess are supposed to make them look personal and passionate, but actually just look a bit like something a child rapist would scrawl in the margins of a 100% Unofficial Zac Efron Autobiography to while away the hours on death row.
+Which I guess are supposed to make them look personal and passionate, but actually just look a bit like something a child rapist would scrawl in the margins of a 100 percent Unofficial Zac Efron Autobiography.

 TBH, the letters were massively TL;DR, but the gist is: "If you send me a bunch of money, I will put in a good word with God, and he will make you rich as fuck, and also make you immune to illness, and make everyone love you too."
 I think, anyway, the majority of the text didn't actually make any sense: